 iDEA is a free platform-based voctech solution aiming to help plug the digital skills gap using an innovative Badge Store concept.
 This has been curated to help inspire people to become digital citizens, workers, makers, entrepreneurs, and gamers to enhance their employability; and to empower them to develop vital life skills.

 The Duke of York’s office worked with Digital Marmalade to develop ‘badges’ for iDEA.
 The challenge set by HRH, when the Bronze Inspiring Digital Enterprise Award was launched, was for one million badges to be completed by users within five years.
 Digital Marmalade are very proud to be involved with the project, helping iDEA towards that target.
-Over three quarters of a million badges have been completed as of November 2018.
+Nearly two million badges have been completed as of May 2019.

-This is a great initiative, allowing DM to help iDEA make a huge difference to people as they develop skills, gain confidence, and learn more about the digital world.
+This is a great initiative, allowing DM to help iDEA make a huge difference to people as they develop skills, gain confidence, and learn more about the digital world.https://www.youtube.com/watch?v=1Lc7ZZ3z7u4&feature=youtu.be

 Working closely with HRH The Duke of York’s iDEA team, Digital Marmalade have created a series of online learning modules – known as ‘badges’ – towards the Inspiring Digital Enterprise Award.